home-assistant/home-assistant.io/source/_components/freebox.markdown

 prompted to do so.

-To make the WiFi switch working you will have to add "Modification des réglages de la Freebox " permission to Home Assitant application in "Paramètres de la Freebox" > "Gestion des accès" > "Applications".
+To make the WiFi switch working you will have to add "Modification des réglages de la Freebox " permission to Home Assistant application in "Paramètres de la Freebox" > "Gestion des accès" > "Applications".

 ### Supported routers